 * agency policy and procedures for the handling of allegations or reports of abuse (including response, investigation or referral and follow-up).

-Where an agency engages (or has engaged) other organisations to provide services relating to children and young people we recommend the agency should also liaise with these organisations to ensure they are aware of the Royal Commission’s final report and recommendations.
+Where an agency engages (or has engaged) other organisations to provide services relating to children and young people we recommend the agency should also liaise with these organisations to ensure they are aware of the Royal Commission’s recommendations and the NSW Government response.

 NSW State Archives and Records will continue to provide advice on this matter as appropriate.